 Usually you won't find any metronome markings or chords.
 Most of these tunes were originally played on solo fiddle, or with a banjo doubling the melody or playing a drone-like accompaniment, and were not composed with chord progressions in mind.
 A given tune might be played at very different speeds depending on circumstances, so providing a 'correct' tempo would be misleading.
 A metronome setting from about 96 up to about 120 will cover the usual range of tempos.
 In my opinion, today's 'festival' fiddlers tend to play many of these tunes too quickly to bring out the richness of the music.
 But maybe I'm just trying to rationalize my relative lack of skill.

 In my efforts to transcribe tunes from recordings, I've gotten a lot of help from a program called Amazing Slow Downer, which allows me to slow a recorded tune to any speed without changing its pitch; to loop a few bars of a tune; or to adjust the pitch.
 Useful, recommended.

-To contact me with questions or comments, email: J dot Brady at mail dot com.
+To contact me with questions or comments, email: hamartolos at gmail dot com.

 The Tunes, listed alphabetically

 - Betty Likens.
 From Virginia fiddler Henry Reed.
 Also known as 'Betsy Liken' etc. Shows the major/minor key ambiguity common in Appalachian tunes.